 Participant agrees not to contest the legally binding nature or enforceability of any Transaction entered into or negotiated on the Platform or subject to the rules of Seed SEF and further agrees not to contest or assert any defense to the validity or enforceability of any Transaction on the basis that such Transaction was executed or negotiated electronically or subject to the rules of Seed SEF or on the basis of any law requiring agreements to be in writing or to be signed by the parties.
 Participant hereby waives any and all rights to assert any such claims.

 Participant agrees to use commercially reasonable efforts to promptly review all SEF Confirmations and to reconcile any data or other discrepancies.
-Objections to the contents of SEF Confirmations must be submitted to Seed SEF, in writing, promptly upon receipt, but no later than the close of that Business Day.
+Objections to the contents of SEF Confirmations must be submitted to Seed SEF, in writing, promptly upon receipt, but no later than the close of that Seed Business Day.
 Any discrepancies, errors or omission with respect to SEF Confirmations shall be resolved as provided in the Seed SEF Rules.

 Rule 505.
 Audit Trail Program